 - 1.4.1 The computation of Constructability Score for a project involves the summation of Constructability Score attained for the Structural component, AMEP component and the component on Good Industry Practices.
 The total Constructability Score allocated under these three components is 120 points - 1.4.2 The highest weightage is given to the Structural component, i.e. 50% or 60 points of the total Constructability Score.
-The Structural component of the Constructability Score focuses on the builder's choice of external access systems and formwork systems as these take up the bulk of the total manpower needed for structural works. - 1.4.3 The other 50% of the Constructability Score is allocated to AMEP and Good Industry Practices, with 50 points given to the AMEP component and the remaining 10 points to the component on good practices.
+The Structural component of the Constructability Score focuses on the builder's choice of external access systems and formwork systems as these take up the bulk of the total manpower needed for structural works. - 1.4.3 The other 50% of the Constructability Score is allocated to AMEP and Good Industry Practices.
 For the AMEP component, points are awarded if builders make a conscious effort to avoid wet works such as screeding and plastering.
-Builders will also be assessed on their usage of labour efficient pipe works and air-con main ducting such as pre-insulated pipework and prefabricated ducts, as these are labour intensive trades.
-Similarly, Good Industry Practices focuses on specific good practices such as the use of Building Information Modeling (BIM) and productivity monitoring on site to achieve higher productivity. - 1.4.4 The allocation of points to the Structural component, the AMEP component and Good Industry Practices component is to bring about a greater adoption of labour efficient advanced construction methods and processes.
+Builders will also be assessed on their usage of labour efficient pipe works and air-con main ducting works such as pre-insulated pipework and prefabricated and pre-insulated ducts.
+Similarly, Good Industry Practices focuses on specific good practices such as the use of Building Information Modelling (BIM) and productivity monitoring systems implemented on site to achieve higher productivity. - 1.4.4 The allocation of points to the Structural component, the AMEP component and the Good Industry Practices component is to bring about a greater adoption of labour efficient advanced construction methods and processes.
 In some areas, the traditional construction methods are given much lower points under the Constructability Score to dis-incentivise their use.